Dr. Ananya Banerjee, PhD

 Shudipta completed her Master of Public Health from the University of Toronto with a dual specialization in Global Health and Community Development.
 Her personal and professional interest lie at the intersection of health, equity, and social justice.
 She is particularly passionate about how race and racialization interact with social determinants such as immigration, socio-economic status, and gender, to create stark health disparities across communities.

 Amina Khan is a Master of Public Health student at the Dalla Lana School of Public Health.
 She holds a degree in Kinesiology and Health Sciences and worked as a Nutritionist prior to her graduate studies.
 She has worked with Move N’ Improve Canada, Polycultural Immigrant and Community Services, ELLICSR: Health, Wellness & Cancer Survivorship Centre, and the Public Health Agency of Canada.
 Her research interests lie in youth and young adult health, community development and public policy.

 Nousin Hussain, MPH

 Nousin completed her Master of Public Health degree at the University of Toronto.
 She’s currently working at the Centre for Global eHealth Innovation at the Toronto General Hospital, to create digital platforms for virtual diabetes care.
-She is a founding member of the South Asian Allyship Network working to mobilize South Asian communities in Canada to tackle anti-Black racism.
+She’s involved in numerous local and global efforts to develop equitable health interventions and policies that center the needs of marginalized communities.
 Her research interests include exploring the nexus between digital health, chronic illness and social inequities.